nordic-institute/X-Road/xtee6/doc/OperationalMonitoring/Testing/test-opmonstrat_x-road_operational_monitoring_testing_strategy.md

 Under a heavy load and if the operational monitoring database component is unavailable, the monitoring buffer may use a considerable amount of memory or drop the eldest operational data records before having forwarded these to the operational monitoring database component.

 Thus, the focus of load testing is to find the balance between memory usage and possible data loss.
+Details of load testing are provided in [[TEST-OPMON]](#TEST-OPMON).

 ### 4.3 Unit Testing